-Figure 1: Eyewitness Works, in the 'Devonshire Grids' character area - typical of the large integrated cutlery works that dominated this zone in the late 19th century © 2007 SYAS
+Figure 1: Eyewitness Works, in the 'Devonshire Grids' character area- typical of the large integrated cutlery works which dominated this zone in the late 19 $^{\rm th}$ century © 2007 SYAS

-This zone represents surviving areas of industrial development around the historic core of Sheffield.
-This zone grew rapidly in a 'C' shaped band around the city centre, laid out with regular grid iron street patterns from the late 18th century until the mid 19th century.
-The building density of the zone gradually intensified over the 19th century.
-Typical early development included mixed-use light industrial buildings, often buildings connected to the light trades of cutlery and tool making, which had ranges of workshops around rectangular central courtyards (Wray 2000, 46), and high density residential properties, often built back-to-back around domestic courts (Belford 2001,110).
-Streets were generally developed in a hierarchal pattern, with wider streets, which originally commanding the higher land values, occupied by the public showrooms and offices of the industrial works, and narrower back lanes providing service access and land for cheaper residential development.
+This zone represents surviving areas of grid iron industrial development around the historic core of Sheffield.
+This zone grew rapidly in a 'C' shaped band around the city centre and was laid out in regular patterns generally tending towards a four square grid from the late 18^{th} century until the mid 19^{th} century.
+The building density of the area gradually intensified over the 19^{th} century.
+Typical early development included both mixed use light industrial buildings, typically buildings connected to the light trades of cutlery and tool making that formed ranges of workshops around rectangular central courtyards (Wray 2000, 46), as well as high density residential properties, often built back-to-back around domestic courts (Belford 2001,110).
+Streets were generally developed in a hierarchal pattern, with wider streets, suitable for the public showrooms and offices of workshops, originally commanding the higher land values and lesser back lanes providing service access and land for cheaper residential development.
+Most domestic properties in this zone were cleared in the early 20th century as part of a co-ordinated programme of demolition and re-housing that created the municipal cottage estates of Parson Cross, Shiregreen and Manor (see 'Early to Mid 20th Century Municipal Suburbs' Character Zone).